Compaq: Joint ventures, partnerships and alliances

+Management shuffle, acquisitions and ouster of Pfeiffer

 In 1996, despite record sales and profits at Compaq, Pfeiffer initiated a major management shakeup in the senior ranks.
 John T. Rose, who previously ran Compaq's desktop PC division, took over the corporate server business from SVP Gary Stimac who had resigned.
 Rose had joined Compaq in 1993 from Digital Equipment Corporation where he oversaw the personal computer division and worldwide engineering, while Stimac had been with Compaq since 1982 and was one of the longest-serving executives.
 Senior Vice-president for North America Ross Cooley announced his resignation effective at the end of 1996.
-CFO Daryl J. White, who joined the company in January, 1983 resigned in May, 1996 after 8 years as CFO.
+CFO Daryl J. White, who joined the company in January 1983 resigned in May 1996 after 8 years as CFO.
 Michael Winkler, who joined Compaq in 1995 to run its portable computer division, was promoted to general manager of the new PC products group.
 Earl Mason, hired from Inland Steel effective in May 1996, immediately made an impact as the new CFO.
-Under Mason's guidance, Compaq utilized its assets more efficiently instead of focusing just on income and profits, which increased Compaq's cash from $700 million to nearly $5 billion in one year.
+Under Mason's guidance, Compaq utilised its assets more efficiently instead of focusing just on income and profits, which increased Compaq's cash from $700 million to nearly $5 billion in one year.
 Additionally, Compaq's return on invested capital (after-tax operating profit divided by operating assets) doubled to 50 percent from 25 percent in that period.

 Compaq had been producing the PC chassis at its plant in Shenzhen, China to cut costs.
 In 1996, instead of expanding its own plant, Compaq asked a Taiwanese supplier to set up a new factory nearby to produce the mechanicals, with the Taiwanese supplier owning the inventory until it reached Compaq in Houston.
 Pfeiffer also introduced a new distribution strategy, to build PCs made-to-order which would eliminate the stockpile of computers in warehouses and cut the components inventory down to two weeks, with the supply chain from supplier to dealer linked by complex software.